Skip to content

 The proven path.
 Free, GPU-accelerated, works on every machine.
 Use this if you want a stable, high-bitrate capture today.

-Two different "recordings"
+Two different "recordings" — don't mix them up

 • In-editor recording — captures vehicle/ped motion as data so you can replay them as puppets.
+Covered at the bottom of this page.

 Want the best-looking export?